 Meeting Attendance.
-Registered holders of Common A/B stock who plan to attend the meeting in person should mark the attendance box on their proxy card and bring the proxy card with them to the meeting.
+Registered holders of the Company's Common Stock who plan to attend the meeting in person should mark the attendance box on their proxy card and bring the proxy card with them to the meeting.
 Beneficial owners of the Company's Public Preferred Stock that is held by a bank, broker or other nominee must provide adequate proof of ownership.
 In addition, due to security requirements at the Company's headquarters, personal identification will be required for admission to the Annual Meeting.